det-lab/terminal-text-editors/docs/02_vim.md

 # Vim Basics
-`Vim` is customizable and extensible, making it especially useful for users who want a more flexible environment at the cost of creating a slightly steeper learning curve that makes it less accessible for beginners.
+`Vim` is a terminal text-editor that is customizable and extensible. `Vim` distinguishes between "command mode" where the user enters commands, and "edit mode" where the user enters text.

-The latest version of `Vim` can be downloaded by following [this link to the official site.](https://www.vim.org/download.php).
-You can also install it from your terminal by running:
+On macOS and Linux, `Vim` is typically installed by default.
+For users running WSL, you can install `Vim` from your terminal by entering the command:
 ```bash
 sudo apt-get install vim
 ```